-LEAP links early warning, contingent planning and capacity building to a contingent fund managed by the World Bank.
-This integrated system allows funding to be triggered in a timely manner in case of shock, to assist the additional people at risk of food insecurity, as well as existing PSNP beneficiaries requiring additional months of assistance.
+LEAP's ultimate objective is to link early warning, contingent planning and capacity building to a contingent fund managed by the World Bank.
+This integrated system would allow funding to be triggered in a timely manner in case of shock, to assist the additional people at risk of food insecurity, as well as existing PSNP beneficiaries requiring additional months of assistance.

 Early assistance is key to preserving the PSNP’s developmental gains, as well as to preventing additional households from falling into chronic food insecurity as a result of shocks.
-An effective disaster risk management framework, of which LEAP is a central component, is thus central to the sustainability of the overall PSNP and to achieving the National Food Security Programme’s objectives.
+An effective disaster risk management framework, with LEAP is a central component, is thus key to the sustainability of the overall PSNP and to achieving the National Food Security Programme’s objectives.